apache/yunikorn-site/docs/performance/performance_tutorial.md

 #### kubelet

-In single worker node, we can run 110 pods as default, to get higher node resource utilization, we need to add some parameters in kubelet launch command, and restart it.
+In single worker node, we can run 110 pods as default.
+But to get higher node resource utilization, we need to add some parameters in Kubelet launch command, and restart it.

 Modify start arg in `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf`, add `--max-Pods=300` behind the start arg and restart